 cPanel plugins allow you to add new functionality to cPanel.
-This particular document is germane only to cPanel.
-For information about creating WHM plugins, you can view the relevant documentation here
+This particular document is relevant only to cPanel.
+For information about WHM plugins, read the WHM plugins documentation

 The cPanel Plugin Development Workflow